FourwingsY/react-rtab/README.md

-# react-start
+# react-rtab
-Basic React project structure and build settings
-Based on Webpack, babel with ES2015
+React tab-panel component.

+### Description
+react-rtab use Models to rendering tab component.

+Models should be an array of Model `{tab: TabModel, panel: PanelModel}`

+TabModel and PanelModel could be an object with renderer, or Component itself.

 ### test
-`npm start`, `open localhost:8080`
+`npm run examples`, `open localhost:8080`